The Phoenix (PHX) American Express Centurion Lounge – Location, Hours, Amenities, and More

 Hours of Operation

-This Centurion Lounge is open from 9 a.m. to 5 p.m. daily (these are adjusted hours due to COVID-19).
-Unfortunately, due to the limited hours, this lounge won’t be open for early morning departures, or early to late evening flights.
-If you’re flying out during any of these times, consider using the nearby American Airlines Admirals Club, or Escape Lounge, if you have access.
+This Centurion Lounge is open from 5 a.m. to 9 p.m. daily.
+If you’re flying outside of these times, consider using the nearby American Airlines Admirals Club or Escape Lounge – The Centurion Studio Partner, if you have access.
 For all of your other options, check out our full list of lounges at PHX.

 Checking In